Bridlington railway station: History

 Today's station has preserved the wide concourse and the sweeping curved platforms of the 1912 extension, and it has many floral displays.

 The station was designated a Grade II listed building in 2003 and is now recorded in the National Heritage List for England, maintained by Historic England.
+The former goods shed, built at the same time and now in commercial use, was similarly awarded Grade II listed status in 2023.

 The station was resignalled in 2021.
 In 2023, work began to install lifts at the station.